If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 - Use artificial grow lights when light intensity is low.
 Generally, 8-10 hours of full-spectrum LED light is ideal.

 - It is beneficial to introduce plants in grow lights during winter as light intensity is low.

-- Avoid shifting the plants from a low to a brighter light area and vice versa.
+- Avoid shifting the plants from a low to a brighter area and vice versa.

 2. Adequate Watering

-The general rule of thumb for almost all varieties of tropical plants is the moist substrate.
+The moist substrate is the general rule of thumb for almost all tropical plants.
 However, be cautious not to waterlog the soil.

-Anthuriums prefer being watered on a regular basis.
+Anthuriums prefer being watered regularly.
 Because they are tropical, they require a lot of moisture in their surroundings.